 Landings: Searching for Meaning exhibition.

 As part of my Harena Now work-in-progress, the gallery below shows images for the inaugural Landings: Searching for Meaning international exhibition via Falmouth University that took place in August 2017.

-It is further broken down into three themes: Who is Responsible; How we Live; and What Defines Us.
+The exhibition had three themes: Who is Responsible; How we Live; and What Defines Us.

-More recently, residents in Hayle fought to stop sand dredging on their local beaches as it was destroying the coastal environments.
+In recent years, residents in Hayle fought to stop sand dredging on their local beaches as it was destroying the coastal environments.

 They successfully suspended this process in 2010.
 You can find out more at: